JakeC007/JakeC007/README.md

 ### Hi there 👋
 My name is Jake.
 I'm a CS PhD student at The University of Chicago working with [Marshini Chetty](https://www.marshini.net/) in the [Amyoli Internet Research Lab](https://airlab.cs.uchicago.edu/).
-Broadly, I'm interested in HCI, ethics and tech policy.
+Broadly, I'm interested in HCI, privacy, and tech policy.

 Feel free to click through [my website](https://jakec007.github.io/) for more on me and what I do.